Key Challenges Startups Face and How to Overcome Them

 How to Overcome It:

-- Define Your Unique Selling Proposition (USP): Identify what sets your product or service apart and communicate it clearly to your target audience.
+- Define Your Unique Selling Proposition (USP): Identify what sets your product or service apart and communicate it clearly to your audience.

 4. Managing Cash Flow